tttmmmyyyy/fixlang/Document.md

 ### `set_{field_name} : {field_type} -> {struct} -> {struct}`

-Modify a struct value by setting a field.
+Modify a struct value by inserting a value to a field.
-This function clones the struct value if it is shared between multiple references.
+This function clones the given struct value if it is shared between multiple references.

 ### `set_{field_name}! : {field_type} -> {struct} -> {struct}`

-Modify a struct value by setting a field.
+Modify a struct value by inserting a value to a field.
-This function always updates the struct value.
+This function never clones the given struct value.
 If the struct value is shared between multiple references, this function panics.

 ### `mod_{field_name} : ({field_type} -> {field_type}) -> {struct} -> {struct}`

-Modify a struct value by a function acting on a field.
+Modify a struct value by acting on a field.
-This function clones the struct value if it is shared between multiple references.
+This function clones the given struct value if it is shared between multiple references.
-It is assured that if you call `obj.mod_field(f)` when the reference counter of the field value in `obj` is one, then `f` receives the field value uniquely.
+What is special about this function is that if you call `obj.mod_field(f)` when the reference counter of `obj.@field` is one, it is assured that `f` receives the field value with reference counter one.
+So `obj.mod_field(f)` is NOT equivalent to `let v = obj.@field; obj.set_field(f(v))`.

 ### `mod_{field_name}! : ({field_type} -> {field_type}) -> {struct} -> {struct}`

-This function is almost same as `mod_{field_name}` except that this function asserts uniqueness of given struct value.
+Modify a struct value by acting on a field.
-This function always updates the struct value.
+This function never clones the given struct value.
 If the struct value is shared between multiple references, this function panics.
+What is special about this function is that if you call `obj.mod_field!(f)` when the reference counter of `obj.@field` is one, it is assured that `f` receives the field value with reference counter one.
+So `obj.mod_field!(f)` is NOT equivalent to `let v = obj.@field; obj.set_field!(f(v))`.

 ## Unions